MPEDS/protests-analysis/docs/GUIDELINES.md

 Here is an avenue where the exact principles we stick to can be important, but even more important is just the fact that we have principles.
-Sticking to something ensures structure and uniformity, which helps ensure complexity.
+Sticking to something ensures structure and uniformity, which helps ensure simplicity.
 All the usual caveats and exceptions apply.

 - All code goes in the `tasks/` folder, labeled by dataset. `tasks/all`